A $q$-Queens Problem. V. Some of Our Favorite Pieces: Queens, Bishops, Rooks, and Nightriders: The Bishop and Its Scion

-The number of combinatorial types of nonattacking configuration of $q$ unlabelled bishops is $q!$, by Theorem~I.5.8.
-This is therefore the value of $u_\pB(q;-1)$, which we know even though we do not know the general formula for $u_\pB(q;n)$.
+As the number of combinatorial types of nonattacking configuration of $q$ unlabelled bishops is $q!$ by Theorem~I.5.8, we know this is the value of $u_\pB(q;-1)$ even though we do not know the general formula for $u_\pB(q;n)$.

 A surprising development during our work on this project was \Kot's discovery that, in 1936, Arshon had solved the $n$-bishops problem, the number of ways to place $n$ nonattacking bishops on an $n\times n$ board \cite{Arshon}.
-His method was to count independently the number of ways to place $i$ nonattacking bishops on the black squares, $u_\pB^B(n;i)$ (Arshon's $p_i$), and on the white squares, $u_\pB^W(n;i)$ (Arshon's $p_i'$), of the $n\times n$ chessboard.
-When $n$ is even,
+His method was to count independently the number of ways to place $i$ nonattacking bishops on the black squares and on the white squares.
+This work was forgotten until \Kot\ rediscovered it.
+It was an easy step for him to write down an explicit formula for the number of placements of $q$ nonattacking bishops \cite[fourth ed., p.\ 140]{ChMath}. \Kot\ then restated the Arshon equations with no subtractive terms by using Stirling numbers of the second kind \cite[fourth ed., p.\ 142]{ChMath}.
+His formula for $q$ bishops is